 Art Paris offers wonderful opportunities for trying one’s hand at art.
 I have spent the last few years drawing nudes at weekly classes at the Ecole Nationale des Beaux-Arts and other Paris art studios, and once a year I attend the fabulous pastel class of visiting artist Margaret Dyer, held at La Bonne Etoile, east of Paris.

-Study After leaving the International Herald Tribune, I began studying prehistoric man, notably the movement of our common ancestors out of Africa and their acquisition of language.
-I am currently enrolled as an auditor in the doctoral program of the Muséum National d’Histoire Naturelle.
+Study After leaving the International Herald Tribune, I began studying prehistoric man, notably the movement of our common ancestors out of Africa and their acquisition of language, at the Ecole du Louvre and as an auditor in the doctoral program of the Muséum National d’Histoire Naturelle.